Builder’s Risk Insurance

 Our lawyers are well-versed in insurance law and construction accident litigation.
 We have represented insured and insurers in a host of cases involving the following issues: commercial, industrial, residential, governmental, condominium complexes, planned developments, school districts, university structures and other construction projects.
 Let us guide you through this legal process so you can finally receive the compensation you deserve.

-Call us now at (888) 306-2119 and set up a free consultation LeMaster & Ahmed PLLC practices throughout The Woodlands and Dallas area and surrounding cities including Conroe, Magnolia, Willis, Splendora, Pinehurst and Montgomery.
+Call us now at (888) 306-2119 and set up a free consultation LeMaster & Ahmed PLLC practices throughout the state of Texas including Austin, Houston, Dallas, San Antonio, Galveston, Plano and The Woodlands.